ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/LogicMonitor/index.rst

 =============================
 LogicMonitor
 =============================

 LogicMonitor is a SaaS-based, hybrid observability and IT operations data collaboration platform designed to provide full-stack visibility into modern IT infrastructures.
-It enables IT teams, DevOps, and MSPs to monitor everything from on-premises data centers to cloud environments (AWS, Azure, GCP), containers, and networks from a single, unified view.
+It enables IT teams, DevOps, and MSPs to monitor everything from on-premises data centres to cloud environments (AWS, Azure, GCP), containers, and networks from a single, unified view.

-This guide provides a collection of resources designed to support your effective use of LogicMonitor.
+These guides provid a collection of resources designed to support your effective use of LogicMonitor.
 The materials included will help you become familiar with the platform’s core functionality.

 .. toctree::
   :maxdepth: 1